Ahmadboxx/Programming-with-javaScript/README.md

 JavaScript is a high level, interpreted, programming language used to make web pages more interactive.

-Have you ever thought that your website is missing something?
-Maybe it’s not engaging enough or it’s not as creative as you want it to be.
-JavaScript is that missing piece which can be used to enhance web pages, applications, etc to provide a more user-friendly experience.

 JavaScript is the language of the web, it is used to make the web look alive by adding motion to it.
 To be more precise, it’s a programming language that let’s you implement complex and beautiful things/design on web pages.
 When you notice a web page doing more than just sit there and gawk at you, you can bet that the web page is using JavaScript.

 A script is a series of instructions that the computer can follow in order to achieve a goal.